SharePoint/sp-dev-docs/docs/spfx/web-parts/guidance/build-custom-property-pane-controls.md

 }
 ```

-After selecting a list, the selected item is reset, persisted in web part properties and reset in the items dropdown.
-The dropdown for selecting an item becomes enabled and the dropdown is refreshed in order to load its options.
+After selecting a list, the selected item is reset, persisted in web part properties, and reset in the items dropdown.
+The dropdown for selecting an item becomes enabled, and the dropdown is refreshed in order to load its options.

 To verify that everything is working as expected in the command-line run: